-SF1(4) Firms should apply additional measures to protect Customers that are, or may be, vulnerable to APP scams under the provisions at R2(3). (a) Firms should take steps to identify Customers who are or might be vulnerable t under the provisions at R2(3) (b) Firms should implement measures and other tools to reduce the likelihood of such Customers becoming victims, or repeat victims, of APP scams.
-Leading examples can be found in the Annex to the Practitioner Guide. (c) Firms should include consideration of relevant industry standards, for example the BSI PAS 17271
+SF1(4) Firms should apply additional measures to protect Customers that are, or may be, vulnerable to APP scams under the provisions at R2(3). (a) Firms should take steps to identify Customers who are or might be vulnerable to APP scams under the provisions at R2(3) (b) Firms should implement measures and other tools to reduce the likelihood of such Customers becoming victims, or repeat victims, of APP scams.
+Leading examples can be found in the Annex to the Practitioner Guide.

+Response

-Response SF1(5) L(5) Where a Firm has sufficient concern that a payment may be an APP scam, it should take appropriate action to delay the payment while it investigates Where Firms have concerns, Firms should intervene on a risk-based approach to dela (a) of the payment authorisation to the extent possible within the limits of the law and taking reasonable steps to communicate with the originating Customer SF1(6) Where an APP scam is reported to a Firm, the sending Firm should notify any UK receiving Firms in accordance with the procedure and timeframes set out in the Best Practice Standards (a) Firms should notify the receiving Firms within the timeframes, and in the manner, set out in the Best Practice Standards
+SF1(5) Where a Firm has sufficient concern that a payment may be an APP scam, it should take appropriate action to delay the payment while it investigates SF1(6) Where an APP scam is reported to a Firm, the sending Firm should notify any UK receiving Firms in accordance with the procedure and timeframes set out in the Best Practice Standards (a) Firms should notify the receiving Firms within the timeframes, and in the manner, set out in the Best Practice Standards